Ellypham92/Ellypham92/README.md

 </h3>

 ### :woman_technologist: About Me
-- I am a Data Analyst living in Houston, Texas
+- Data Analyst living in Houston, Texas
 - Pursuing a Master of Science in Data Analytics at University of Houston-Downtown
-- When not working with data I travel, dance, garden and read books.
+- I love traveling, dancing, gardening and reading books.
 I have visited over 10 countries, and 14 States in the US

 ---